 Buckminster turned to Fricke as if imploring him to do something.
 Fricke sat motionless.

 “You know what I should have done?
 I should have liquidated all of them like… like Stalin did.
 Traitors!”

 The president plunked himself down into his seat and attempted to gather himself.
 Tibbles filled the moment of brief silence with his blubbering.
 Buckminster fumed in silence.
 Haberdash stood up, eyes widened in amazement, and sidled over towards Tibbles.

 The POTUS’s rant continued.
 “I’ve been deceived all along by them… by this cabal… by this Deep State.
 What a monstrous betrayal of the American people!”
 The president curled his right hand into a fist.
 “But all these traitors will pay!
-They’ll pay with their own blood.
 They shall drown in their own blood!”

 The president exhaled.
 His posture slumped.
 He appeared spent.
 He curled up in his seat and started to rock like some distraught grandmother.
-“Under these circumstances,” he mumbled, “I am no longer able to lead in this current state.
+“Under these circumstances,” he mumbled, “I am no longer able to lead.
 There is only one thing left to do.”

 Fricke’s face filled with a glimmer of hopefulness but it was quickly quashed when the president spoke again.

 “…But if you think I am going to resign, you are sadly mistaken.
 I’d rather blow my brains out.”